justinorr612/eye-movement/README.md

 This application has two sets of eyes that follows your mouse with the displayed eyes.

 ### How to Run
-Follow the link to this repo to check it out on Github Pages
+Follow the link to this repo to see it on Github Pages

 Clone the project and run index.html